 Math 1a/b is the standard first-year calculus sequence.
-If you are thinking about majoring in math and have not taken calculus before, take Math 1 as soon as possible.
-If you have had a year of calculus in high school, and if you have passed the Advanced Placement examination in BC Calculus with a score of 4 or better, then you may be advised to begin with Math 21 a/b, the second-year calculus sequence.
+If you are thinking about concentrating in math and have not taken calculus before, take Math 1a,b as soon as possible (take Math Ma,b first if you are not yet ready for Math 1a,b).
+If you have had a year of calculus in high school, and if you have passed the Advanced Placement examination in BC Calculus with a score of 4 or better, then you may be advised to begin with Math 21 a,b which is the next level sequence (multivariable calculus in Math 21a and linear algebra in Math 21b).

-If you scored a 5 on the BC Calculus exam and if you are advised to take Math 21 a/b, then you can consider taking Math 22 or Math 25 or 55 instead of Math 21.
+If you scored a 5 on the BC Calculus exam and if you are advised to take Math 21a,b, then you can consider taking the respective Math 22 or Math 25 or 55 courses instead of Math 21.
 Math 25 and 55 are intense but very rewarding courses, and both 25 and 55 require extensive work outside the classroom.
 To succeed in the latter two, you must like doing mathematics for its own sake.
 (The time commitment for Math 22 is standard.)